 They are an extremely well respected local company who provide a broad range of water based activities on the coast and rivers here.

 For very little people….
 There is a good splash pad at Peppa Pig World….

 We love a good a good ‘splash pad.
 There is no deep water or swimming or even deep enough for paddling, it’s purpose made very very shallow water, fountains and puddles for playing in.
 Kids love it.
 On a hot day – it’s a winner.

 Also try the Quomps splash pad at Christchurch Harbour.

-Our team have been and tried with their children and in (summer 2019) found it in good condition and well run.
-If you’ve come this far, then try Mudeford Spit and the beaches nearby too – read our beach guide here.
+Our team and their children love it here, it’s in good condition and well run.
+Also try Mudeford Spit and the beaches nearby – read our beach guide here.